-Let me tell you a story of how a fire alarm sent me back in time.
-One that will either make you laugh or question my sanity and it has to do with the first week of living in student accommodation (student halls).
-One student, a saucepan of sweetcorn and a loud, unfamiliar
+Let me tell you a story of how my halls’ fire alarm sent me travelling in time.
+One that will either make you laugh or question my sanity… or both!
+And it has to do with the first week — no, first three nights—of living in student accommodation (student halls).

 It was my third night in student halls at the University of Derby when I awoke to a noise that echoed through my bedroom.